neilanthunblom/neilanthunblom/README.md

 - Hi, I’m Neilan
+- I'm studying Computer Science with a concentration in networks and security
-- I’m interested in learning and creating programs that imporve quality of life
+- I’m interested creating programs that imporve security and quality of life
 - I’m currently learning computer science, how to program better, C and C++
 - How to reach me: email me at neilan@thunblom.com